Generic Name: lamivudine (Oral route)

 This section provides information on the proper use of a number of products that contain lamivudine.
 It may not be specific to Epivir A/F. Please read with care.

-If you are using lamivudine oral suspension, use a specially marked measuring spoon or other device to measure each dose accurately.
+If you are using the oral liquid, use a specially marked measuring spoon, dosing syringe, or medicine cup to measure each dose accurately.
 The average household teaspoon may not hold the right amount of liquid.
-The lamivudine oral suspension contains sucrose.
-Tell your doctor if you are diabetic before you start taking this medicine.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.